eddytruyen/kube-deploy/docker-multinode/README.md

 On every Kubernetes node where Flocker volumes will be attached, one or more environment variables and files must be created in order to mutually authenticate Kubernetes and Flocker against each other: Kubernetes as a user of the Flocker cluster and the Flocker cluster as a Flocker volume manager to Kubernetes.
 The environment variables can be set in the shell session where you will run the master or worker scripts of Kubernetes:

-* Only one environment variable must be specified mandatory:
+* Three optional environment variables can be specified:
-  - `FLOCKER_USER_CA_DIR` should refer to the directory where the necessary keys and certificates for authenticating kubernetes are stored
+  - Optional: `FLOCKER_USER_CA_DIR` should refer to the directory where the necessary keys and certificates for authenticating kubernetes and flocker are stored.
+This defaults to `/etc/flocker`.
+If you don't want that sensitve information, stored in the guest host's /etc/flocker directory, are passed to the hyperkube container, you better use another directory.
   - Optional: the `FLOCKER_CONTROL_SERVICE_PORT` defaults to 4523, but if the Flocker control service listens on another port you must specify this.
   - Optional: The `FLOCKER_CONTROL_SERVICE_HOST` defaults to the `${MASTER_IP}`